 Create a New Watermark Template

 As an Administrator, you can create a new watermark template for you and your team to apply to titles.
-First, select Watermarks from the left-side panel.
+First, select Watermarks from the menu on the left.

 This opens the watermark template builder.
 Under the preview window, click the Add Mark button to add a new watermark to the template; by default, this watermark will display the viewer’s email address.
 Click Remove Mark to remove a selected watermark from the template.